The hidden gifts of helping: How the power of giving, compassion, and hope can get us through hard times

 Download PDF

-This is the story of author Stephen Post’s young family who endured the relative trauma of displacement and “placelessness” in moving between towns/cities and states in the US and about social connectedness.
-And, of course, the book is also about the power of giving; the theme of this year’s (2015) Mental Health Awareness Week here in Aotearoa, New Zealand.
+This is the story of author Stephen Post’s young family who endured the relative trauma of displacement and “placelessness” in moving between towns/cities and states in the US and about social connectedness and giving.

 While the situations are different, reading this story prompted me to think about the journey our son, daughter-in-law and 2 year-old granddaughter are taking in their move from New Zealand to Australia.
 Post talks about the implications and impacts of moving on health, family, friends and community networks.
 This has been our son’s experience also over the past nine to 12 months.